Simulate TPCs with bootstrap to propagate uncertainty

 uncertainty by simulating as many curves as asked through

-TPCs for both ploting purposes and thermal traits calculation.
+TPCs for both plotting purposes and thermal traits calculation.

 to avoid lower values that may inaccurately reflect uncertainty and to